-What is a Project Management Plan?
+What Is a Project Management Plan?

 Contracts have been signed, hands have been shaken, and a new project is officially underway, with you at the helm.
 But when it comes to planning a new project, you may not know exactly where to begin.
 What is a project management plan?
 How do you accurately predict how long tasks will take?
 How do you translate stakeholder expectations into concrete deliverables?
 What if something goes wrong?
 Your project management plan is the key to a successful project, with minimal stress.
 Follow these steps to create a thorough project management plan, and execution will be much smoother.

 Meet with project sponsors and key stakeholders to define their needs and expectations and establish project scope, budget, and timeline.
-Remember, stakeholders include anyone who’s affected by your project, including customers and end users.
+Remember, stakeholders include anyone who’s affected by your project, including customers and end-users.

-Define Goals & Deliverables
+Define goals & deliverables

 What tasks need to be completed in order to produce each deliverable?
 Who will be responsible for completing them?
 What resources are necessary?
 Do certain tasks need to be completed before others can begin?
-It’s a good idea to involve your team in some of the planning process, since they have important insight into how work actually gets done, how long each task will take, and who on the team is best suited for a particular task.
-Once you have an estimated schedule, you can input all your deliverables, dependencies and milestones into a Gantt Chart to see a visual timeline and get a better understanding of how your project will progress.
+It’s a good idea to involve your team in some of the planning process, since they have important insight into how the work gets done, how long each task will take, and who on the team is best suited for each particular task.
+Once you have an estimated schedule, you can input all your deliverables, dependencies, and milestones into a Gantt Chart to see a visual timeline and get a better understanding of how your project will progress.

-Complete a Risk Assessment
+Complete a risk assessment